cst0601/cst0601.github.io/_tabs/about.md

 * I will: Work hard
 * I can: Learn new stuffs (quickly), do stuffs fast

 I promise.
 So please consider give me an OA or interview.
-Thanks.
+Thank you.

 ---